 Lorilyn Wilson, CPA, teaches you how to properly set-up your business (from choosing the right business entity to creating a financial forecast) and the must-dos ALL business owners need to understand when it comes to preparing your taxes (including expenses, write-offs, and how-to lower your risk of being audited).

-For the 2023 tax year, the standard deduction amounts are as follows:
+For the 2025 tax year, the standard deduction base amounts based on current IRS inflation adjustments are as follows:

 What is an itemized deduction?

 Rather than taking the standard deduction set by the IRS, some people may find that their deductions are higher when they claim individual itemized deductions for their eligible expenses incurred throughout the tax year.
-Unlike standard deductions, every individual will have a different deduction amounts since their
+Unlike the standard deduction, itemized deductions vary from person to person because it depends on each taxpayer’s eligible expenses during the year.

 If you choose to itemize your deductions, you’ll need to keep track of your eligible expenses and report them on your tax return.
-You’ll need to provide documentation, such as receipts and statements, to prove that you incurred the expense and that it was eligible.
+You should keep documentation, such as receipts and statements, to substantiate that you incurred the expense and that it was eligible, in case the IRS requests proof during an audit or review.

 Not everyone will benefit from itemizing their deductions.
 If your eligible expenses are less than the standard deduction amount, it’s usually better to take the standard deduction because it saves you time and effort.

-It’s completely up to you whether you choose to take a standard deduction or itemized deduction.
+For most eligible taxpayers, it’s a choice each year whether to take the standard deduction or itemize, but some individuals (for example, certain nonresident aliens or spouses of itemizers filing separately) are required to itemize or are not allowed to use the standard deduction.
 You can run the numbers for each type and see which one is higher.
 Keep in mind, though, that itemized deductions require proof and documentation of expenses incurred.

 The main differences between a standard deduction and an itemized deduction are: